Livingdead1989/livingdead1989.github.io/_posts/2021-10-6-home-assistant-vm-on-proxmox.md

 * Options
   * Disable use tablet for pointer
   * Remove all Hotplug selections

+**Note:** *I had to disable Secure Boot in UEFI, to do this go to the Console, start the VM and Press 'ESC' to access "OVMF menu".
+Navigate to Device Manager > Secure Boot Configuration and uncheck "Attempt Secure Boot", save and exit the OVMF menu and the VM will now boot.*

 Now start the VM and once its booted you'll be able to visit <http://homeassistant.local:8123/> or use the IP address of the virtual machine such as <http://192.168.1.101:8123/>.